Undline/UndChain/readme.md

 11. **Perception Score**:

     - Tracks and evaluates user behavior to identify trustworthy participants and mitigate bad actors.
+    - Implements a XP system that tracks how close a user is to the next level in their perception score.
+    - Implements a seasonal reward system that incentivize validators and partners to provide specific resources to the network.
 12. **Activity Metrics and Ratings**:

     - Maintains standardized metrics for co-chain activity and performance.